SwayZGl1tZyyy/n-days/Endurance/README.md

 ## Summary

-A local privilege abuse vulnerability exists in the Endurance macOS application (`com.MagnetismStudios.endurance.helper`).
-The bundled privileged helper tool exposes an unauthenticated NSXPC interface that allows any local user to invoke sensitive methods without authorization.
-This can result in execution of privileged functionality as root.
+Endurance 3.3.0 for macOS installs a privileged helper tool (`com.MagnetismStudios.endurance.helper`) that exposes an unauthenticated NSXPC interface.
+Any local user can connect to this interface and invoke sensitive methods without authorization.
+This allows execution of privileged functionality as root.
+The most critical method (`loadModuleNamed:WithReply:`) executes `/usr/sbin/chown` and `/usr/bin/kextutil` with attacker-controlled input.

+With SIP enabled (default), the vulnerability results in local privilege escalation to root.
+If SIP is explicitly disabled (`csrutil disable`), an attacker can further abuse this method to load arbitrary kernel extensions, leading to kernel code execution.

 ## Technical Details